rendered-obsolete/rendered-obsolete.github.io/_drafts/2020/matrix_voice.md

 ### Serial Output

-While Matrix Voice is connected to the pi, you can read serial output from the ESP32.
+While Matrix Voice is connected to the Pi, you can read serial output from the ESP32.
 If you're [already using screen]({% post_url /2019/2019-03-21-raspi_3 %}#screen):
 ```sh
 # On the pi
 screen /dev/ttyS0 115200